Powerlearnproject/se-day1-assignment-Crucialjun/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+    Software engineering is the systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.

 Identify and describe at least three key milestones in the evolution of software engineering.